tokyo-rubyist-meetup/community_board_ios/TUTORIAL.md

       rootKeyPath:@"post"];
     [self addRequestDescriptor:postRequestDescriptor];

 This code maps the post request mapping to the post path in our API.
-This is the API we use to create new posts
+This is the API we use to create new posts:

     {
         "post": {